 - Sunflower seed oil: similar to safflower oil, sunflower seed oil can help reduce inflammation, kill bacteria, prevent premature aging and protect the skin from water loss.
 Sunflower seed oil has lots of antioxidant properties to help keep the skin protected from environmental damage.

-Shea Butter For Skin FAQ’s
+Does Shea Butter Clog Pores FAQ’s

 Does shea butter clear acne?

 While shea butter does have some great anti-inflammatory properties that may help reduce inflammation associated with acne, it can also lead to acne because of its high concentration of oleic acid.
 Shea butter has not been shown to treat or clear up acne.